jxqu3/gameoflife/readme.md

 It includes functions such as `GetNeighbor` and `GetCell`, a `Vec2` struct for positions, and a `Game` struct where you can access the grid of cells easily

 ## grid
 The grid is a 2D array of pointers to the `Cell` struct.
-The cell struct has 2 values: `Alive`: wether the cell is or not alive, and `Position` a Vec2 that stores the cell position.
+The cell struct has 2 values: `Color`: the color of the cell, `Alive`: wether the cell is or not alive, and `Position` a Vec2 that stores the cell position.

 ## game
 The `Game` struct has: